-AUM decreased \$129.0 million, or 1.8%, during the three months ended June 30, 2024 driven by asset withdrawals in custody accounts that have minimal impact on Trust and Investment management fees.
-For the six months ended June 30, 2024, AUM increased \$259.0 million, or 3.8%.
+AUM decreased \$129.0 million increased \$454.0 million, or 1.8% 6.5%, during the three months ended June 30, 2024 September 30, 2024 driven primarily by a net increase in market values, offset slightly by asset withdrawals in custody accounts that have minimal impact on Trust and Investment management fees, withdrawals.
+For the six nine months ended June 30, 2024 September 30, 2024, AUM increased \$259.0 million \$713.0 million, or 3.8% 10.6%.
 The increase was attributable to contributions and improving market conditions year-over-year resulting in an increase in the value of assets under management balances offset partially by withdrawals.